No Products in the Cart

-Each stage during sleep plays a role in brain health, allowing activity in different parts of the brain to properly accelerate or decrease which enables clearer thinking, learning, and the ability to strengthen memory.
+Each stage during sleep plays a role in brain health, allowing activity in different parts of the brain to properly accelerate or decrease, which enables clearer thinking, learning, and the ability to strengthen memory.

 OSA occurs when there is a pause in breathing during sleep that reduces the body’s oxygen levels.
 OSA tends to occur more frequently in people with psychiatric conditions and can heighten mental distress.

 Snoring is a symptom of obstructive sleep apnea.
 People with a family history of sleep apnea who are overweight and suffer from diabetes or high blood pressure are more susceptible to developing obstructive sleep apnea.

-In the past, sleeping problems were seen as a result of depression, but it’s now suggested that poor sleep may induce or worsen depression.
+It is estimated that more than 300 million people worldwide have depression.
+Around 75% of depressed people show symptoms of insomnia.
+Often, people with depression also suffer from excessive sleepiness during the day.
+In the past, sleep problems were seen as a result of depression, but it’s now suggested that poor sleep may induce or worsen depression.